San Jose del Pacifico Grand Dirt Tour, Oaxaca

 While Out Riding

 Dropping down to a balmy 900 metres in altitude, sweaty brows are to be expected, as is the sight of banana and papaya trees, which grow in abundance at this elevation.
-Tracing the shores of the languid Río Quiechapa, the San José del Pacífico GDT climbs back into the cooler climbs of the mountains once more, striking deep into a land of giant groves of prickly pear and characterfully bearded columni cacti.
-The route continues it northwards roll, before connecting with the Mitla Valley for the final, relatively flat stint home to Oaxaca and its enticingly edible rewards.
+Tracing the shores of the languid Río Quiechapa, the route then climbs back into the cooler climbs of the mountains once more, striking deep into a rugged land of giant groves of prickly pear and bearded columni cacti.
+Continuing its northwards roll, the route eventually connects with the Mitla Valley for the final, relatively flat stint home to Oaxaca, with its promise variety of enticingly edible rewards.

 In order of presentation: Red Dahlia, Purple Bush-Bean, Bromeliad (Tillandsia Oaxacana), Orchid (Govenia utriculata), Bonnet (Mycena).

 The southern Pacific states of Oaxaca and Chiapas are also known for their mushrooms, which can be appreciated in a number of ways.
-If you’ve come across the name of María Sabina, you’ll likely know about the area’s popularity amongst overseas travellers, drawing famous creatives from around the world.
+If you’ve come across the name María Sabina, you’ll likely know about Oaxaca’s popularity amongst overseas travellers, drawing famous creatives from around the world.
 Sabina’s sacred healing ceremonies were based around the use of psilocybin mushrooms, and somewhat controversially, were brought to fame in a Life article in the late ’50s.

 With thanks to outdoor educator and artist Emma Bucke for sharing her beautiful botanical illustration, as used in the San José del Pacífico Grand Dirt Tour route badge.
-And for her knowledge of (and enthusiasm for) the natural world, which helped to shape this trip.
+And for her knowledge of (and enthusiasm for) the natural world, which helped greatly to shape this trip.

 - Quiet, traffic-free, backcountry riding for almost the entire route.